-English Language Test Providers Minimum Test Score Minimum Test Score where combined with at least 10 weeks ELICOS Minimum test score where combined with at least 20 weeks ELICOS International English Language Testing System 5.5 5 4.5 Test of English as a Foreign Language (TOEFL) paper based 527 500 450 TOEFL internet-based test 46 35 32
+English Language Test Providers Minimum Test Score Minimum Test Score where combined with at least 10 weeks ELICOS Minimum test score where combined with at least 20 weeks ELICOS International English Language Testing System 6.0 5.5 5.0 Test of English as a Foreign Language (TOEFL) paper based 567 527 500 TOEFL internet-based test 64 46 35 PTE-A 50 42 36

-^{}The test must have been taken no more than two years before you apply to study at ASOC.
+\The test must have been taken no more than two years\ before you apply to study at ASOC.
+Students may refer to the IELTS Equivalent Requirements policy for further information available at reception.